dadesso17/RJF/README.md

 RJ-PINNs introduced the residual–Jacobian formulation for Physics-Informed Neural Networks by reformulating PINN optimization as a residual least-squares problem and exploiting the Jacobian of the residuals.
 RJF extends this idea beyond PINNs by providing a more general framework for multi-objective learning problems in Artificial Intelligence and Scientific Machine Learning.

+##Thereby, this reformulation eliminates the need for manually tuned loss weights, which is a common challenge in conventional PINN formulations.

 Until the final publication of RJF is available, users of the RJ-PINNs methodology are encouraged to cite the original RJ-PINNs work:

 Dadesso, Dadoyi.
 "Residual Jacobian Physics-Informed Neural Networks (RJ-PINNs) for improved convergence and stability."